hnginterns/Project-Api/source/includes/_locations.md

 --------- | ------- | -----------
-        id| integer | Customer user-supplied webhook identifier. property_id | integer | Id of the property supplied road_id| string| Id of the road to the location area_id| string | Id of the area to the location city_id| string | Id of the city to the location state_id| string | Id of the state to the location address| string | address to the location latitude|integer|latitude of the hotel's location longitude|integer|longitude of the hotel's location area.id|integer|Id of the area area.name|string|name of the area city.id|integer|Id of the city city.name|string|Name of the city city.country_code|string|country code of the city country.id|integer|Id of the country country.name|string|name of the country continent.id|integer|Id of the continent continent.code|integer|Id of the continent countinent.name|string|name of the continent
+        id| integer | Customer user-supplied webhook identifier. property_id | integer | Id of the property supplied area_id| string | Id of the area to the location city_id| string | Id of the city to the location state_id| string | Id of the state to the location address| string | address to the location latitude|integer|latitude of the hotel's location longitude|integer|longitude of the hotel's location area|object|Details of the area where the property is located city|object|Details of the city where the property is located country|object|Details of the country where the property is located continent|object|Details of Continent where the property is located